Max Anchor

-Max Anchor (born July 21, 2004) is a professional Canadian soccer player who plays as a goalkeeper for Vancouver Whitecaps FC in Major League Soccer.
+Max Anchor (born July 21, 2004) is a Canadian professional soccer player who plays as a goalkeeper for Vancouver Whitecaps FC in Major League Soccer.

 Early life

 Anchor began playing youth soccer at age 4 with Coquitlam Metro-Ford SC.
 He later played with Mountain United FC, before joining the Vancouver Whitecaps FC Academy in 2016 as a 12 year old.
 He was named the Whitecaps 2021 Male Academy Player of the Year.

 Club career

 Ahead of the 2022 season, Anchor attended the full pre-season with Major League Soccer club Vancouver Whitecaps FC.
 On May 21, 2022, Anchor signed a professional contract with the second team Whitecaps FC 2 of MLS Next Pro.
 On the same day, he was signed to a short-term loan with the first team, as the team's goalkeepers were all unavailable due to injury and health-and-safety protocols.
 In addition, he also signed a pre-contract to join the first team for the 2023 season as a homegrown player.
 He made his professional debut the next day against Charlotte FC, becoming the second-youngest goalkeeper to start an MLS game.
 After the match, he joined the second team, going on to make five appearances that season in MLS Next Pro.

+In March 2025, Anchor was loaned to Canadian Premier League club Pacific FC for the 2025 season.
+He made his debut on April 5, 2025, keeping a clean sheet in a 2-0 victory over Valour FC.
+In September 2025, the Whitecaps recalled Anchor from his loan.